Celebrate Holidays with Pagan Origins: Ancient Traditions and Rituals

 Lammas is a festival that marks the beginning of the harvest season and the start of the autumn.
 It is celebrated on August 1st in the Northern Hemisphere and February 1st in the Southern Hemisphere.
 Traditions include the baking of bread, the making of corn dollies, and the offering of grain to the gods.

-CHECK Celebrate the Pagan Festival of Christmas
+CHECK "Exploring the Pagan Origins of Birthdays"

 Mabon